 Once the application deadline has passed, eligible applicants may be invited for an interview.
 Accepted students will need to reserve their spot at the Goethe Institut Dresden by March 1.
 Instructions on how to do so will be included in the acceptance letter.

 Passports are required for every Ohio State education abroad program.
 For many destinations, passport information is required to apply for an entry visa early as 6 months prior to departure.
-For information about apply for a passport, go to travel.state.gov.
+For information about applying for a passport, go to travel.state.gov.

 Students will need to reserve their spot and to pay the Goethe Institut for tuition and accommodations by March 1.
 Students will pay for breakfasts (if desired) and the Goethe-Zertifikat (required) once in-country.
 Interested applicants are encouraged to research costs and deadlines on the Goethe Institut Dresden's website.
 Navigate to the June and July sessions of the Intensive 4 courses for specific dates and pricing options.